 - Serve piping hot and serve with a side salad, rice or cauliflower rice.

-The above serving size is based on having 2 skewers each person.
-Marinating time may vary - it is not included in the prep time - please see additional recipe notes in blog post.
+The above serving size is based on having 2 chicken skewers each person.
+Marinating time may vary - it is not included in the prep time - please see the additional recipe notes in blog post.

 Nutrition InformationYield 3 Serving Size 2

 Amount Per Serving Calories 191Total Fat 11gSaturated Fat 2gCholesterol 94mgSodium 859mgCarbohydrates 2gProtein 20g